 Part 2: Can Non-Buddhists Wear a Buddha Necklace?

-This is one of the most common questions people ask online—and the answer is yes, non-Buddhists can wear a Buddha necklace.
+This is one of the most common questions people ask online when searching for Buddha jewelry—and the answer is yes, non-Buddhists can wear a Buddha necklace.
 But the key lies in intention and respect.

 Wearing with Respect